 - Once these components are in place, Vivado software can communicate to the PCIe system by running hw_server either locally on the Host PC or remotely.

-The complete solution is provided in the example design of UltraScale+ PCIe Block IP.
-For more information, refer to UltraScale+ PCIe Block IP Product Guide (PG213).
+The complete solution is provided in the example design of UltraScale/UltraScale+ PCIe Block IP.
+For more information, refer to product guides for UltraScale Gen3 PCIe Block (PG156) and UltraScale+ PCIe Block (PG213).